equinor/TimeSeriesAnalysis/readme.md

 - dynamic simulation, and
 - advanced industrial PID-control.

-The library can be used from C#, Matlab or Python.
+The library can be used from C# or any other .NET language, Matlab or Python.
+The target framework is <i>.NET Standard 2.0.</i>

 ## Documentation: